grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi climbed up to the control room and took the mic from the overhead radio.
 "Indeed _Gnat_.
 This is the _Prospect_ and we are glad to know now that we were not pinging an Authority battleship."

-"Ah."
-Said Shakes.
+"Ah," said Shakes.
 "So my subterfugal modifications were effective?
 Wait till you see what I fuckin' did Hemi.
 You're going to fuckin' love it."

 Hemi smiled into the mic.
 "Sounds good Captain Shakes.
 You did not break off your mating collar while making those modifications did you?"

 "Nope.
 It's still riding with fucking pride atop the _Gnat's_ sail.
 Mating with the _Prospect_ should be at least as fuckin' smooth as last time."

-"I hope it does not go that badly."
-Said Hemi.
+"I hope it does not go that badly," said Hemi.
 "OK, we will put the _Prospect_ in gear, and drive forward slowly.
 Just like last time, you can come up underneath, and put the _Gnat_ on the mating collar."

 "Roger that.
 But... you're going to have to fuckin' come up shallower.
 The _Gnat_ can't fuckin' reach you as deep as you are now."